Producer's blockbusters suggest a few common elements

 Freudian twist: Father-figure Ramsey feels inadequate in presence of over-educated protege.

 Social revelation: Contending factions on submarine organize themselves on principles of modern American high schools.
-BAD BOYS

 Plot: Buddy Miami cops save witness from murderous heist artists.